RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-21.1.4---2021-09-09.md

 CloudBeaver 21.1.4 - 2021-09-09

--   Role management is added.
+-   Role management has been added.
 -   Context menu is available in the Metadata Editor.
 -   Different UI bugs have been fixed.